 Dr. Connelly gives us an example of “the combat veteran who dove under his living room couch when he heard the firecracker go off in his yard.
 The sound of the firecracker had enough in common with the sound of the guns that his mind began to read the data about the battle that was stored as if it was incoming.
 In this extreme example the mind was no longer reading incoming data.
 He was no longer seeing his wife’s photograph on the wall or his dog a few feet in front of him.
 In a milder example perhaps he just says “ I don’t like hearing those firecrackers because they remind me of things that happened during the war”.

 A better solution might be to recognize that the experience is not happening and therefore does not exist and therefore poses no threat.
 The solution is to clear what was problematic in order to cause the mind at a deeper level to be updated.
 Rapid Resolution Therapy is an integrative approach that clears the negative effects from painful life experiences gently and painlessly.
 The client realizes with all facets of their mind (frontal lobe-logic & amygdala-feelings) that the event is finished and gone.
 Blocked energy is released, and negative emotions and habits are replaced with energy and positive feelings.
 Change is automatic and lasting.
 If you have been dealing with troubling emotions or behaviors, we are here to help.
-Call Judy at 561-741-4181 to book a private session with Dr. Jon Connelly or visit our Certified Practitioner page to find a certified RRT therapist in your area.
+Contact us at 561-741-4181 or firstname.lastname@example.org to book a private session with Dr. Jon Connelly or click here to to find an RRT practitioner in your area.